 The Queensland Geotechnical Database emerged from meetings held by the Queensland Chapter of the Australian Geomechanics Society to facilitate access to geotechnical information for the benefit of practitioners and researchers.

-All documents published in the QGD that were prepared by private engineering consultancies have been included with the formal consent of those consultancies.
+All documents published in the QGD that were prepared by private engineering consultancies have been included with the formal consent of those companies.
 Please contact to inquire about contributing logs.

 Geotechnical investigation information procured by tax payers should be in the public domain, with some limitations.
 A public geotechnical database can improve the efficiency of new investigations and enable or even instigate research and development that will be beneficial for the profession.